sitaber/pyDM404/README.md

 The pyDM404 is a cross platform drum machine written in Python.
-The source code will run on any machine the can install its dependencies.
+The source code will run on any machine that can install its dependencies.
 Executable binaries are available for Windows (7/10) and Ubuntu Linux 20.04 LTS (Focal Fossa).

 The pyDM404 is more of a toy application than a serious piece of software; a project to explore what one can create with Pygame.
 Miscellaneous bugs, the clunky user interface and other "features" impart a unique flavor to the application.
 The pyDM404 works great for drums, and can be used like old school samplers, such as the SP1200 or MPC60, to make whole beats.